forexsnyder/Flashcards/README.md

 <br>

 ## MVP
-A responsive website users can login to make flashcards, or study someone else's set.
+A responsive website users can login to make full CRUD flashcards, or study someone else's set.
 Users can also add-to an exisiting set .
-Ask questions/answer community questions about specific each flash card.
-They will be able to manage their profile.
+Ask questions/answer community questions about specific a flash card.
+They will also be able to manage their profile.